ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   Apart from converting the coordinates from the `(u, v)` space to the pixel space, there is the problem of the pixel's *surface*.

--   A pixel is not in fact a point, because it has a certain area: at which point inside the pixel should the ray pass?
+-   A pixel is not in fact a point, because it has a certain area: through which point within the pixel area should the ray pass?

 -   For the moment we will make the ray pass through the center of the pixel, but let's make it possible to specify a *relative* position through two coordinates `(u_pixel, v_pixel)`, similar to the `(u, v)` coordinates but referring to the pixel surface instead of the image.